The rural betrayal

 Nope.
 NZ First are in real trouble.

-Not only does the rural sector clearly view the methane target as a death knell for a good many farmers, but there will be a palpable feeling of personal insult felt by those have actively been turning their pasture to native planting in a concerted effort to offset pretty much everything except biological methane.
+Not only does the rural sector clearly view the methane target as a death knell for a good many farmers, but there will be a palpable feeling of personal insult felt by those who have actively been turning their pasture to native planting in a concerted effort to offset pretty much everything except biological methane.

 There’s scientifically little to be done about that particular brand of emission produced by livestock that hasn’t already been achieved – other than to reduce the source.

-The only way to meet the target agreed by NZ First is to kill cows, and reduce the number of cows in NZ.
+The only way to meet the target agreed by NZ First is to kill cows, and reduce the number of dairy cows in NZ.
 This will of course mean hundreds or thousands of farmers will go under.